polterguy/phosphorusfive/core/p5.exp/README.md

-Hyperdimensional boolean algebraic graph object expressions
+Hyperdimensional boolean algebraic graph expressions
 ========

 Puuh, that name was a mouthful.
 However, really, for most practical concerns, if you know